Before

 We need to acknowledge the paradigm:

 Everyone is AI native now.
-Your site and CMS should be too.
+Your content stack should be too.

 SEO and growth content have always been soulless, hacky, and sometimes disingenuous.